 "The things our church family is experiencing are nothing short of dramatic," Lyons reported.

 Just a couple of years ago, Leesburg United Methodist Church (LUMC) in Georgia had $1.2 million in building debt with $45,000 in expenses they just couldn’t cover.
 While Pastor Mike Lyons and his church board were looking for a solution, a representative from a capital campaign company flew in on his own dime to give a presentation to the church board.
 “If I had said we should go with that guy, they would have followed me,” said Lyons.
-But instead, he opted to present another approach—a church-wide journey to financial health, Dave Ramsey’s Momentum—before they made a final decision.
+But instead, he opted to present another approach—a church-wide journey to financial health, using Dave Ramsey’s Financial Peace University—before they made a final decision.

-Lyons showed the board the 16-minute Momentum informational video where Dave lays out both the problem and the plan for cultivating a culture of generosity in the church body—instead of beating your head against the wall with another sermon about giving.
+Lyons showed the board the an informational video where Dave lays out both the problem and the plan for cultivating a culture of generosity in the church body—instead of beating your head against the wall with another sermon about giving.
 “By the time that DVD finished, I had people with their heads in their hands,” Lyons said.
 “There was a man who never makes knee-jerk decisions who was saying, ‘Let’s do this!’
 Another lady kept saying, ‘We have to do this!
 We need this!
 My family needs this!’”

 So that’s exactly what they did.